Shopify/quilt/packages/react-i18n/README.md

 const i18nManager = new I18nManager({locale: 'en'});
 // This assumes your `App` component accepts this prop, and
-// appropriately uses it with a `Provider` component as
+// appropriately uses it with a `I18nContext.Provider` component as
 // documented above.
 const element = <App i18nManager={i18nManager} />;